-YEAR GROUP TERM TOPIC DETAIL RESOURCES Year 9 Taught on a six- week rotation throughout the year by T Allen To identify the different types of contraception and to be able to evaluate the risks and benefits of each.
+YEAR GROUP TOPIC DETAIL Year 9 To identify the different types of contraception and to be able to evaluate the risks and benefits of each.
 To recognise the signs and symptoms of different STI.
 To be able to understand the meaning of consent and its importance.
 To evaluate how consensual relationships are portrayed in the media.
 To understand what makes a healthy and respectful relationship and to evaluate types of relationships are represented in the media.
 To understand how someone can keep their online profile secure.
 To recognise the signs and risks of grooming.
-Available in Teams https://www.pshe-association.org.uk/ Year 10 Taught on a six- week rotation throughout the year by V Allen To understand and evaluate common myths associated with sexual relationships.
+Year 10 To understand and evaluate common myths associated with sexual relationships.
 To understand and be able to evaluate how misconceptions can pressure young people.
 To understand that relationships change over time and to be able identify the changing nature of relationships.
 To understand what is meant by consent and to evaluate how consent is portrayed in the media.
 To be able to recognise pressure, coercion, and exploitation in relationships.
 To understand what makes a positive and negative role model.

-Available in Teams Year 11 Taught on a six- week rotation throughout the year by H Featherstone To be able to understand what is meant by honour -based violence and determine who is at risk.
+YEAR GROUP TOPIC DETAIL Year 11 To be able to understand what is meant by honour -based violence and determine who is at risk.
 To understand who is at risk from domestic abuse and what can be done to support yourself or someone else.
 To be able to understand the difference between forced marriage and arranged marriage.
 To discuss what is meant by sexuality and to evaluate how sexuality change over time.
-To discuss what is meant by unwanted attention Available in Teams

-YEAR GROUP TERM TOPIC DETAIL RESOURCES Year 12 Taught in the Spring Term by A Wilkings To explore feminism and the changing role of women in the 20th Century To discuss the concept of toxic Masculinity To understand how stereotypes in particular based on sex, gender, race, religion, sexual orientation or disability can cause damage To explore differing gender identities LGBTQ+ To be able to explore connections between body image and the media/ social media.
+To discuss what is meant by unwanted attention Year 12 To explore feminism and the changing role of women in the 20th Century To discuss the concept of toxic Masculinity To understand how stereotypes in particular based on sex, gender, race, religion, sexual orientation or disability can cause damage To explore differing gender identities LGBTQ+ To be able to explore connections between body image and the media/ social media.
 Positive and negative body image.

-Available in Teams https://www.pshe-association.org.uk/ Year 13 Taught in the Spring Term by L Dee- Andrew To explore the concepts and laws relating to sexual consent and exploitation - rape, 'date rape' and how this can affect future relationships.
+YEAR GROUP TOPIC DETAIL Year 13 To explore the concepts and laws relating to sexual consent and exploitation - rape, 'date rape' and how this can affect future relationships.
 How and when consent can be withdrawn (in all contexts including online).
 To understand Healthy and unhealthy/controlling relationships - abuse, grooming and coercion, harassment, domestic abuse.
-To identify that some behaviours within a relationship are criminal including violence, coercive control and harassment To identify the characteristics of positive and healthy relationships - trust, honesty, privacy, management of conflict, reconciliation and ending relationships (this includes non intimate types of relationship) STI's &amp; STD's Miscarriage and unplanned pregnancy and the effects/impact - physical, emotional, financial Available in Teams
+To identify that some behaviours within a relationship are criminal including violence, coercive control and harassment To identify the characteristics of positive and healthy relationships - trust, honesty, privacy, management of conflict, reconciliation and ending relationships (this includes non intimate types of relationship) STI's & STD's Miscarriage and unplanned pregnancy and the effects/impact - physical, emotional, financial